museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

-We are searching for specific instances where the IP address is getting banned rather than reports of IPs that have already been banned.
+For this challenge, we are searching for specific instances where the IP address is getting banned, rather than the reporting of IP's that have already been banned.

-Another use for CTRL+F through our web browser searching for "Ban <ip-address>":
+Another use of CTRL+F through our web browser searching for "Ban <ip-address>":

-This provides us with the following matches on IP Address: `116.31.116.47`
+This provides us with the number of occurences of matches on IP Address: `116.31.116.47`

 ![mostfreq](https://i.imgur.com/3r9qh1Y.png)